Vega Company

-The Vega Company was a musical instrument manufacturer that started operations in Boston, Massachusetts in 1881.
+The Vega Company was a musical instrument manufacturer that started operations in Boston, Massachusetts, in 1881.
 The company began under Swedish-born Julius Nelson, his brother Carl, and a group of associates that included John Pahn and John Swenson.
 The founders had previously worked for a guitar shop run by Pehr Anderberg that made instruments for John C. Haynes, another Boston musical instrument company.
 Nelson had served as foreman of guitar and mandolin manufacturing at Anderberg's shop.
 Subsequently, Julius and Carl Nelson bought out the other founding associates and established the Vega company.

 In 1904, Vega acquired the instrument manufacturing firm (primarily building banjos) previously operated by A. C. Fairbanks.
 Vega also acquired the plectrum instrument division of Boston's Thompson & Odell Company, which made bowl-back mandolins, guitars, and several types of banjos.
 The emphasis remained true to Vega's origins, however, with about 60% of business centered on stringed instruments and 40% on brass.

 The Vega Company is best known today for its banjos, such as the Vegavox model they co-developed with famous plectrum player Eddie Peabody.
 Vega continued to build and sell A.C.
 Fairbanks banjos after it acquired that company.
 Vega initially labeled these instruments A. C. Fairbanks, then switched to Fairbanks banjo by the Vega Co., then eventually to just Vega.
 David L. Day, who had been the chief acoustical designer at Fairbanks, became general manager of the Vega stringed instrument division and continued to develop innovative and successful banjo designs.
 For example, the Vega Tu-ba-Phone, which first appeared in 1909, featured a perforated metal tone ring—a ring-shaped, square-sectioned metal tube that lay between the instrument's wooden rim and calfskin head.
 The Tu-ba-Phone tone ring provided a volume and tone still admired by many banjo players.

 Another noteworthy Vega instrument line was the cylinder-back mandolin family.
-This included mandolins, mandolas, mandocellos and a limited amount of acoustic guitars.
+This included mandolins, mandolas, mandocellos, and a small number of mandobasses and acoustic guitars.